-John Watson Foster was a Civil War veteran and officer, an American diplomat, lawyer, and journalist.
-His highest public office was U.S. Secretary of State under Benjamin Harrison, although he also proved influential as a lawyer in technically private practice in the international relations sphere.
+John Watson Foster was a Civil War veteran, American diplomat, lawyer, and journalist.
+He reached the pinnacle of his public career as U.S. Secretary of State under Benjamin Harrison but also wielded influence as an international lawyer in private practice.

-Foster was born on 2 March 1836 in Petersburg, Indiana, and raised in Evansville, Indiana, the son of Matthew Watson, an Indiana farmer, and Eleanor Foster (née Johnson).
-He graduated from the fledgling Indiana University as class valedictorian in 1855, but decided not to become a preacher as his parents hoped.
-Instead, Foster attended and graduated from Harvard Law School, then moved to Cincinnati, Ohio, to begin his legal career.
-During the 1960 election he was an abolitionist and Republican go-getter for President Lincoln.
+Born on March 2, 1836, in Petersburg, Indiana, Foster grew up in Evansville as the son of Indiana farmer Matthew Watson and Eleanor Foster (née Johnson).
+He graduated as class valedictorian from Indiana University in 1855.
+Though his parents hoped he would become a preacher, Foster chose law.
+He graduated from Harvard Law School and started his legal career in Cincinnati, Ohio.
+During the 1960 election, he was an abolitionist and campaigned for President Lincoln.

-In 1861, Foster volunteered in the Union Army in the American Civil War.
-Initially commissioned a major, he rose to the rank of colonel, serving with the 25th Indiana Volunteer Infantry, the 65th Indiana Volunteer Mounted Infantry, and the 136th Indiana Volunteer Infantry.
-Foster’s troops became the first to enter Knoxville, Tennessee, after the successful campaign by General Ambrose Burnside.
+In 1861, Foster joined the Union Army.
+Starting as a major, he rose to colonel, serving in various Indiana Volunteer Infantry regiments.
+His troops were the first to enter Knoxville, Tennessee, following a successful campaign by General Ambrose Burnside.

-After the war, Foster returned to Indiana and (in addition to his legal practice) edited the Evansville Daily Journal.
-By 1869, after three years as editor, he became postmaster of Evansville and chairman of the Republican State Central Committee of Indiana.
-For keeping the Hoosier state in the Republican column, successive Republican Presidents Ulysses S. Grant, Rutherford B. Hayes, and James A. Garfield appointed Foster the U.S. Ambassador to Mexico (1873–1880), then to Russia (1880–1881).
-President Chester A. Arthur made Foster the United States Ambassador to Spain (1883–1885).
+After the Civil War, Foster returned to Indiana and edited the Evansville Daily Journal.
+By 1869, he became Evansville’s postmaster and chaired Indiana’s Republican State Central Committee.
+For his efforts, Republican Presidents Grant, Hayes, and Garfield appointed him U.S. Ambassador to Mexico, then Russia.
+President Arthur later made him Ambassador to Spain.

-His daughter Edith Foster married Presbyterian minister Allen Macy Dulles, and their children included John Foster Dulles (who also became a U.S. Secretary of State) and Allen Welsh Dulles (later Director of Central Intelligence).
-Foster’s daughter Eleanor married State Department legal advisor Robert Lansing (who later also served as U.S. Secretary of State); their daughter Eleanor Lansing Dulles became an economist and diplomat.
-Foster is also the great-grandfather of the noted Catholic convert and theologian Cardinal Avery Dulles.
+His legacy lived on through his family.
+His daughter Edith married Presbyterian minister Allen Macy Dulles, parents to John Foster Dulles, a future U.S. Secretary of State, and Allen Welsh Dulles, later Director of Central Intelligence.
+Another daughter, Eleanor, married State Department legal advisor Robert Lansing; their daughter Eleanor Lansing Dulles became an economist and diplomat.
+Foster is also the great-grandfather of theologian Cardinal Avery Dulles.